How to Use the Flash IDE as a Level Editor

 great explanation.

-Cheers mitomane :)
+Cheers mitomane π

 I’m planning to make a level editor for my box2D based platformer game.
 And after reading your article, I feel like, “why should I make my own level editor if the flash IDE itself can be used as a level editor?”
-This really is a great Idea.
-Genius!
-Thanks for sharing ;)

-Thanks Ecky — that’s exactly how I feel!
-Glad you liked it :) Funnily enough I’ve been working with Box2D myself recently, so I’ll be writing about that soon too.
+Funnily enough I’ve been working with Box2D myself recently, so I’ll be writing about that soon too.

 Cheers, buagaga.